COMAP-LIM/weather_nn/README.md

 # Weathernet - COMAP

-In this respotory you will find codes for the weathernet algorithm, and other codes from my master thesis.
+In this respotory you will find codes for the weathernet algorithm, together with other codes from my master thesis.

 ## Description of programs